In this post: Learn how to make tiny gift boxes out of recycled Christmas cards!

 And that’s it!
 You have a cute little box to fill with gifts or treats for someone special!

 Don’t miss one of my Homemade, Homestead Christmas Posts!
-You can find a complete listing below (the list will be updated as the posts are published):
+You can find a complete listing below: